Skip to content

 Step 4: Take what you’ve found and shop where you love.

 This is the fun part.
-Once you have a vision of modesty in your head—and an idea of how to make that part of your style—take a field trip to your favorite store!
+Once you have a vision of modest fashion in your head—and an idea of how to make that part of your style—take a field trip to your favorite store!

 Step 5: Try it on for style.

-While you’re shopping, only consider clothing that would honestly be modest, and don’t even think of trying on something that barely covers the hanger it’s hanging on.
+While you’re shopping, only consider clothing that would honestly be modest.
+Don’t even think of trying on something that barely covers the hanger it’s hanging on.

 A FEW SPECIFICS